zeljkoavramovic/canerrsim/README.md

 If this project has helped you, support is most welcome:

 - ⭐ **Star the repository** to show your appreciation.
-- 💬 Share your feedback or success stories in the discussions.
+- 💬 Share your feedback or success stories in [Discussions](https://github.com/zeljkoavramovic/canerrsim/discussions/1).